Riding the wave. Helping a family business give their innovative product the key trend high ground.

 They appreciate what we’re trying to do and achieve as a business.
 They obviously know what they’re doing.
 They made us feel very comfortable; they listen to what we say and they have great ideas.

-As most people didn’t like the taste of turmeric on its own, this led to the quest to find the perfect recipe and so Taka Turmeric tea was born.
-Along the way they discovered the power turmeric has once, activated with the right ingredients, to help many health issues, in particular joints, and even cancer.
+Most people didn’t like the taste of turmeric on its own, this led to the quest to find the perfect recipe and so Taka Turmeric tea was born.
+Along the way they discovered the power turmeric has once activated with the right ingredients, to help many health issues, in particular joints, and even cancer.
 It quickly found a market in whole food stores in South Africa and Australia, and the team had already planted a tentative toe in the UK.
 But the standard of their packaging wasn’t good enough.
 Furthermore, they felt that the time was right to invest in the brand to take advantage of the enormously positive PR turmeric is getting.
 It’s one of the key trends.

 Interest in the natural anti-inflammatory health benefits of turmeric is soaring.
 From pain relief to lowering the risk of heart disease to helping the body fight against cancer, it seems turmeric can help.
 So the time seems right for a mainstream turmeric tea.
 Taka saw the opportunity to bring their much loved South African product to UK shelves.